turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlebuilder_api.rst

                         "scale-interpolation": "catmull"
                     },
                     {
-                        time: 0.25,
+                        time: 0.25, // 0.25 seconds after previous snapshot
                         scale: [4, 4],
                     },
                     {
-                        time: 0.25,
+                        time: 0.25, // 0.25 seconds after previous snapshot
                         scale: [0.5, 0.5],
                     },
                     {
-                        time: 0.5
+                        time: 0.5, // 0.5 seconds after previous snapshot
                         scale: [1, 1]
                     },
                     {
-                        time: 2,
+                        time: 2, // 2 seconds after previous snapshot
                         scale: [0, 0],
                         rotation: Math.PI * 2
                     }
                 ]
             }

-        Assuming the default system defined below, this defines an animation where the rotation of the particle moves linearly from 0 to Math.PI * 2 over the whole animation, whilst at the same time, there is a much more complex animation of the particles scale.
+        Assuming the :ref:`default system<defaultparticlesystem>` defined below, this defines an animation where the rotation of the particle moves linearly from 0 to Math.PI * 2 over the whole animation, whilst at the same time, there is a much more complex animation of the particles scale.

 .. _particleanimationsystemdefinition: